williamhaarhoff/archetype/docs/how_it_works.md

 ```

 ### The view
 So far the vtable itself has given us a type erased way to call functions on arbitrary types, provided we can assign lambdas to out vtable function pointers.
-However, its still very awkward to setup and call.
+However, its still very awkward, and manul to setup and call.
 The `view` is an object that carries around the object `void *` and can pass this into the vtable functions.
 ```cpp
 struct view
 {